andesco/forward-dated-emails/README.md

    `mailbox+{date}+{CUSTOM_TAG}@example.dev` → `CUSTOM_TAG`

 > [!note]
 > [Subaddressing] is also known as sub-addressing, plus addressing, and tagged addressing.

+> [!important]
+> Email workers can only route to email address that have been approved as [destination addresses][dash-catch].
+This restriction also applies to routing between email address with the same domain.

 ## Environment Variables